Volumes of Polytopes Without Triangulations

 For the sake of brevity we carry our discussion of volumes of 3-polytopes over from the two-dimensional case strictly by analogy, though more detailed treatments do exist.
-All proofs in this section are left out as they are similar in approach to the two-dimensional case, though we will briefly mention the main differences (when they exist) between the proofs in different dimensions.
+All proofs in this section are left out as they are similar in approach to the two-dimensional case.
 We begin by defining the volume of a 3-simplex: